 Ubiquitous networking has enabled moving almost everything from user-devices to the cloud: music, video, storage and web apps to name a few.
 The OS and native apps (including the browser) are a major hold-out to this move, remaining locally installed and making user-devices expensive, difficult to develop for, prone to obsolescence and less secure.
 However, native apps are still the leader for user-experience and functionality.

-Netzyn has created the Netzyn Application Streaming Platform (NzASP), high-performance server software that enables the OS and native apps to run in the cloud and stream to all types of intelligent and non-intelligent user-devices.
-NzASP delivers the best of both worlds, the advantages of native apps, along with the benefits of the cloud.
+Netzyn has created the Netzyn Application Streaming Platform (NzASP), software that enables the OS and native apps to run in the cloud and stream to all types of intelligent and non-intelligent user-devices.
+NzASP delivers the best of both worlds, the advantages of client-OS/native apps, along with the benefits of the cloud.

-NzASP was created to be a universal platform, supporting many application environments: Android, Linux, Qt, HTML5, OpenGL and Windows.
+NzASP is a universal platform, supporting many OS and application environments: Android, Linux, Qt, HTML5, OpenGL and Windows.
 NzASP systems provide the ability to deploy at scale, supporting 10K's of servers and 10M's of app instances.

-NzASP is based on Netzyn's Streaming OS Architecture (SOSA).
-SOSA provides all the functions of the traditional local OS architecture but distributes these functions across an OS server, multiple app servers and one or more user-devices.
-SOSA goes beyond today’s single user-device local OS and creates the industry’s first homogenous multiple-device OS.
+NzASP is based on Netzyn's Streaming-OS Architecture (SOSA).
+SOSA provides all the functions of the traditional client-OS architecture but distributes the functions across an OS server, app servers and user-devices.
+The OS and apps are streamed to user-devices which composite the apps together for display.
+SOSA goes beyond today’s single user-device client-OS and creates the first homogeneous multiple device OS.